google/or-tools/cmake/README.md

 target_link_libraries(myapp ortools::ortools)
 ```

-note: You may need to use the option `-DBUILD_DEPS=ON` to get all or-tools
+note: You may need to use the option `-DBUILD_DEPS=ON` to get all the OR-Tools
 dependencies as well.